mirror of

 |

-6. Then the script update the _otp-serialization-version-id_ and OTP _version_.
-Each release is
+6. Then the script update the _otp-serialization-version-id_ and the OTP _version_ in the pom.xml

 |